ivyswen/gargoyle/package/net/aria2/files/www/aria2/README.md

 Usage
 -----
 1. Run aria2 with RPC enabled
-> aria2c --enable-rpc --rpc-listen-all=true --rpc-allow-origin-all -c -D
+> aria2c --enable-rpc --rpc-listen-all=true --rpc-allow-origin-all
 >
 > Warning: This options will not verify the identity of caller.
 KEEP THE ADDRESS SECRET.